RCN-ECS/rcn-ecs.github.io/trainees.md

     email: mailto:melissanaugle@gmail.com
   - name: Uzezi Okinedo
     img: /img/people/Uzezi-Okinedo.png
-    desc: Research Technician in the Niyogi Lab at UC Berkeley.
-Pursing a career focused on wildlife conservation.
+    desc: P.h.D student at the University of Massachusetts, Boston.
+Participated in the Virtual Lab training program in 2021-2022 with Dr. Andrew Whitehead.
+Currently focused on publishing a paper that explores how gene network connectivity affects local adaptation of the Texas endemic silver leaf sunflowers.
     website:
     url:
     github: